 The universe against which we rank our holdings comprises stocks with a market capitalisation of above US\$500 million.
 This gives a base universe of some 11,000 companies worldwide.
-By comparing each of the holdings in our portfolio, we can rank the quality of our portfolio against that of the host of 11,000 companies.
-In each case, our portfolio is weighted by the actual size of our holding while the denominator, the global opportunity set, is likewise weighted by the collective market capitalisation of the constituent companies.
+By comparing each of the holdings in PIF's portfolio, we can rank the quality of the portfolio against that of the host of 11,000 companies.
+In each case, PIF's portfolio is weighted by the actual size of our holding while the denominator, the global opportunity set, is likewise weighted by the collective market capitalisation of the constituent companies.